MicrosoftDocs/cpp-docs/docs/mfc/application-design-choices.md

 ActiveX controls, Active documents, and asynchronous monikers all use COM (Component Object Model) technologies.

 ActiveX controls provide dynamic content to documents and pages on Internet sites.
-With COM you can build ActiveX controls and full-frame documents using Active documents.
+With COM, you can build ActiveX controls and full-frame documents using Active documents.

 Asynchronous monikers provide features to enable a control to perform well in an Internet environment, including an incremental or progressive means to download data.
 Controls must also work well with other controls that may also be retrieving their data asynchronously at the same time.